*This article was updated at the end of the 2024-25 season

 (Six years, $4.82 million)

 The Carolina Hurricanes have developed a well-earned reputation for managing their salary cap well.
 But they might have made a mistake with Jesperi Kotkaniemi.
 The idea was simple enough: lock up a talented two-way forward long-term, keeping his salary cap hit low to buy the best seasons of his career.
 They locked him up on an eight-year, $38.5 million contract in 2022, after grabbing him via an offer sheet the offseason prior.
-Unfortunately, Kotkaniemi has not provided much offense, managing just 99 points in 227 games.
+Unfortunately, Kotkaniemi has not provided much offense, managing just 132 points in 305 games with Carolina.
 Though he is responsible in his own end, $4.82 is still a lot to pay a defense-first forward.
 It’s not a nightmare contract, but if he can’t score more, the Hurricanes might live to regret this one.

 Colorado Avalanche: Valeri Nichushkin

 Valeri Nichushkin earned the eight-year, $49 million contract he signed in July 2022.
 He was coming off a 25-goal season and was a major contributor to the Colorado Avalanche’s run to the Stanley Cup the previous season.
 He has been a great player with the Avalanche, and he still is when he’s on the ice.
 Unfortunately, he is on the ice less and less these days.
-Nichushkin entered Stage 3 of the NHL/NHL Players’ Association Player Assistance Program during the second round of the playoffs last season.
-He is required to miss a minimum of six months at this stage in the program.
+Nichushkin entered Stage 3 of the NHL/NHL Players’ Association Player Assistance Program during the second round of the playoffs in 2024.
+He was thereafter required to miss a minimum of six months at this stage in the program.

 Related: Avalanche’s Nichushkin Placed in Stage 3 of the Player Assistance Program

-The reasons for any players’ admittance to the program are, appropriately, shrouded in mystery, and it’s inappropriate to speculate what might be going on.
+The reasons for any player’s admittance to the program are, appropriately, shrouded in mystery, and it’s inappropriate to speculate what might be going on.
 But Avalanche players at the time seemed disappointed in the circumstances.
 And, whether the distraction played a role or not, they would go on to lose that series to the Dallas Stars.
-Now, Nichushkin will miss most of the upcoming season.
-When he returns, he might still be a good player.
-But if the team cannot rely on him, his contract will remain an eyesore and a point of frustration for the Colorado front office over the next six years, unless they can find another solution.
+When he plays, he’s still a good player.
+But if the team cannot rely on him, his contract will remain an eyesore and a point of frustration for the Colorado front office over the next five years, unless they can find another solution.

 Columbus Blue Jackets: Elvis Merzlikins

-The Columbus Blue Jackets have had the most tumultuous and heart-wrenching stretch for any NHL team in recent memory; perhaps in league history.
-It is hard to imagine any player performing well given everything members of this organization have had to go through over the past three seasons.
-But when looking for reasons for the team’s performance issues on the ice, it’s impossible to ignore the anemic output of goaltender Elvis Merzlikins.
+The Columbus Blue Jackets have had the most tumultuous and heart-wrenching stretch for any NHL team in recent memory, perhaps in league history.
+It is hard to imagine any player performing well, given everything members of this organization have had to go through over the past three seasons.
+But even as the team rallied this season to a near-playoff berth, Elvis Merzlikins remained a sore spot.
+Towards the end of the season, it looked as though Merzlikins was losing his starting job to incoming youngster Jet Greaves, but that won’t eliminate his contract from the books, unless the Blue Jackets force a trade or a buyout this summer.

 Dallas Stars: Tyler Seguin